James Gunn: Film and television

 Gunn wrote and produced the horror film The Belko Experiment, which was released in 2017.
 In 2016, he directed three Stan Lee cameo scenes in one day, for the film Doctor Strange and two unrevealed projects.

 Gunn wrote and directed Guardians of the Galaxy Vol. 2 (2017).
 Gunn was slated to direct Guardians of the Galaxy Vol. 3 in July 2018, but before the project started, Disney severed ties with Gunn as the director amid controversy over off-color jokes he had tweeted.
 Gunn was rehired in March 2019 after a mass public appeal, many saying he was the reason of the previous movies' successes.

 In October 2018, Gunn was hired to write a completely new script for the DC Extended Universe film The Suicide Squad, with the intention of also serving as director, after its original director Gavin O'Connor left due to scheduling issues.
 In January 2019, he was officially confirmed to direct The Suicide Squad.
-He also wrote, directed, and produced the spin-off television series for the film centered on the character Peacemaker played by John Cena for HBO Max.
-Gunn will also co-write and co-produce a live-action/animated film titled Coyote vs. Acme, based on the Looney Tunes character Wile E. Coyote, for the Warner Animation Group.
-He is also executive-producing a Peacemaker spin-off centered on Amanda Waller, with Christal Henry writing and Viola Davis reprising her role from previous DCEU projects.
-In addition, Gunn is writing and directing another project for DC.
-Gunn is also involved in multiple other DC projects, including television series.
+He also wrote, directed, and produced the HBO Max spin-off show Peacemaker centered on The Suicide Squad character Peacemaker played by John Cena.
+Gunn also co-wrote and co-produced a live-action/animated film titled Coyote vs. Acme, based on the Looney Tunes character Wile E. Coyote, for Warner Bros.
+Pictures Animation.

 Other media

 Gunn wrote a novel in 2000, The Toy Collector, a story of a hospital orderly who steals drugs from the hospital which he sells to help keep his toy collection habit alive.
-In 1998, he and Troma's President Lloyd Kaufman co-wrote All I Need to Know about Filmmaking I Learned from The Toxic Avenger, about his experiences with Kaufman while working at Troma.
+In 1998, he and Troma's President Lloyd Kaufman co-wrote All I Need to Know About Filmmaking I Learned from The Toxic Avenger, about his experiences with Kaufman while working at Troma.

 He wrote the story for Grasshopper Manufacture's video game Lollipop Chainsaw, working with game designer Suda 51.